Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Introduction

 To address the above gap, in this paper we propose a low-complexity, standards-compliant scheme for adaptive constellation selection and subcarrier power control. {{Unlike conventional communication power control, which targets rate or QoS alone \cite{yates2002framework}, our design introduces an explicit degree of freedom to balance sensing and communication via joint power and constellation control.
 Specifically, we model the payload explicitly as a random process and develop an OFDM-based, communication-centric ISAC co-design that is compatible with existing standards.
 We analyze two canonical sensing receiver chains: matched filtering (MF) \cite{leuschen2002matched} and reciprocal filtering (RF) \cite{Wojaczek2019Reciprocal}.
 RF suppresses target/clutter sidelobes by equalizing data dependence but incurs a waveform-dependent SNR loss relative to MF, yielding a tunable trade-off.
 While \cite{11202391} contrasts MF and RF sidelobes as a function of target SNR, a rigorous, end-to-end characterization of how per-subcarrier constellation design and power allocation propagate through MF/RF chains to determine OFDM sensing performance (e.g., range-sidelobe levels, estimation accuracy) remains largely open.}} To address this issue, we derive closed-form performance laws that expose the roles of constellation moments: (i) MF sidelobe power is dictated by the per-subcarrier fourth moment; (ii) RF noise amplification is governed by the inverse second moment of modulated signals.
 The analysis extends to multi-symbol coherent integration and yields the expected gain, which we exploit for super-resolution delay estimation via a Matrix Pencil estimator.
 Rather than redesigning alphabets, we select from a finite, standards-compliant constellation pool and shape power.
 This is compatible with existing OFDM protocols and demappers.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a low-complexity, standards-compliant scheme for adaptive constellation selection and subcarrier power control in ISAC systems, by mixing a {small} set of off-the-shelf constellations across subcarriers and optimally allocates power under communication quality constraints.
-We derive closed-form sensing laws that decouple constellation statistics from power allocation.
-For MF, sidelobes are governed by the sum of constellation fourth moment of subcarriers; for RF, the effective noise is governed by the sum of the inverse second moment of the transmitted symbols.
-The analysis extends to multi-symbol coherent integration and predicts a processing gain that increases with the number of integrated symbols, reducing ambiguity-function sidelobes and effective noise variance.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item {{We propose a low-complexity, standards-compliant scheme for adaptive constellation selection and subcarrier power control in ISAC systems, by mixing a {small} set of off-the-shelf constellations across subcarriers and allocating power under communication quality constraints.
+We derive closed-form sensing laws that decouple constellation statistics from power allocation.}} For MF, sidelobes are governed by the subcarrier-dependent fourth-order moments; for RF, the effective noise is governed by the subcarrier-dependent inverse second moment of the transmitted symbols. {{To the best of our knowledge, such a receiver-oriented characterization of subcarrier-dependent waveform design has not been explicitly established in the prior OFDM-ISAC literature.}}